How much of my time is expected from me?

-We ask that you commit to one shift per week for a minimum of 3 to 4 hours.
+We ask that you commit to one shift per week for a minimum of three to four hours.
 We recognize that you have other commitments and occasionally have to take time off.
-For absence notice, we require you to give at least two days’ notice, and for longer absences, we ask that you complete and submit to us your vacation notice.
+For absences, we require you to give at least two days’ notice.
+For longer absences, please complete and submit your vacation notice.

-A volunteer who has not logged any hours in the past three months and has not contacted us is considered resigned and their position is forfeited.
-We would also require you to return your hospital ID badge and your $20 deposit will be refunded to you.
+If you have not logged any hours in the past three months and have not contacted us, we will consider you to be resigned and your position will be forfeited.
+We would also require you to return your hospital ID badge; your $20 deposit will be refunded to you.

 If you have a very specific interest, you should indicate this on your application.
 Please understand that we are not always able to fulfill your request for a placement.

-Once you have been offered a conditional acceptance, you are requested to provide us with a Police Vulnerable Sector Check (PVSC) that costs $30 (subject to change at the discretion of the local police services).
+Once you have been offered a conditional acceptance, you are requested to provide us with a Police Vulnerable Sector Check (PVSC).
+Volunteers pay a discounted fee for this.
 We will issue a supporting letter to include with your PVSC application.

-We also require you to leave a $20 deposit for your ID Badge.
-This deposit is returned to you when you resign from your position and upon surrendering your ID badge within three months of your resignation date.
+We also require you to leave a $20 deposit for your ID badge.
+This deposit will be returned when you resign from your position and upon surrendering your ID badge within three months of your resignation date.

 Complimentary parking is available for our volunteers during their scheduled shifts.

 We require volunteers to spend a great deal of time speaking with patients and families.
 For safety reasons, volunteers must be able to understand and speak English with a high level of competency.
 If you are just learning to speak English, we suggest that you take English as a Second Language (ESL) classes before applying for a volunteer position.
-You will be required to demonstrate your understanding at the interview.
-Competency in additional languages is considered an asset.
+You will need to show your understanding at the interview.
+Knowledge of additional languages is considered an asset.

-Anyone can apply for paid employment by visiting the careers section on our website.
+Anyone can apply for paid employment by visiting our careers website.
 Volunteers are considered external applicants and must follow the online application process as directed on the hospital website.